2020–21 Tampa Bay Lightning season: December

 On December 7, 2020, the Lightning announced the hiring of assistant coach Rob Zettler.
-Zettler was previously an assistant of Lightning head coach Jon Cooper when he was the head coach of the Syracuse Crunch in the American Hockey League.
-Zettler took over as head coach of the Crunch after Cooper was promoted to be the Lightning's bench boss.
+Zettler was previously an assistant of Lightning head coach Jon Cooper when he was the head coach of the AHL's Syracuse Crunch.
+Zettler took over as head coach of the Crunch after Cooper was promoted to be the Lightning's head coach.
 Zettler was released by the team after three seasons.
-Zettler went on to spend 2 seasons as an assistant coach with the San Jose Sharks and a season of prospect coaching for Adam Oates and the Oates Sports Group.
-Zettler will fill in the vacancy left by the departure of Todd Richards.
+Zettler went on to spend two seasons as an assistant coach with the San Jose Sharks and a season of prospect coaching for Adam Oates and the Oates Sports Group.
+Zettler filled the vacancy left by the departure of Todd Richards.
 Richards worked with the Lightning defensemen and handled the team's penalty kill.

-On December 12, 2020, the Lightning announced the signing of 2020 NHL draft pick, Jack Finley.
-Finley has spent the past three seasons with the Spokane Chiefs where he has skated in 131 career games.
-In those games he recorded 28 goals and 77 points.
+On December 12, 2020, the Lightning announced the signing of 2020 NHL draft pick Jack Finley.
+Finley spent the past three seasons with the Spokane Chiefs of the Western Hockey League (WHL), where he has skated in 131 career WHL games and recorded 28 goals and 77 points.

-On December 13, 2020, the Lightning announced the signing of another 2020 NHL draft pick.
-The Lightning signed center Gage Goncalves to a three-year entry level contract.
-Goncalves was originally an undrafted camp invite by the Everett Silvertips of the Western Hockey League before being drafted by the Lightning.
-Gonclaves has appeared in 128 career games, recording 34 goals, 52 assists and 86 points.
+On December 13, 2020, the Lightning announced the signing of another 2020 NHL draft pick, center Gage Goncalves, to a three-year entry-level contract.
+Goncalves was previously an undrafted camp invite by the WHL's Everett Silvertips before being drafted by the Lightning.
+Gonclaves appeared in 128 career WHL games, recording 34 goals, 52 assists and 86 points.

 On December 22, 2020, the Lightning announced the re-signing of defenseman Erik Cernak to a three-year contract extension.
-Cernak played in 67 games last season and lead the team in hits (172).
-In the Lightning's championship run, Cernak appeared in all 25 games, which he averaged over 20 minutes of ice time per game.
-That was the fourth highest among the Lightning's defensemen.
+Cernak played in 67 games last season and lead the team in hits with 172.
+In the Lightning's championship run, Cernak appeared in all 25 games, during which he averaged over 20 minutes of ice time per game, fourth-highest amongst Lightning defensemen.